baitcenter/phoenix_live_view_tablefilter/README.md

   * Create and migrate your database with `mix ecto.create && mix ecto.migrate`
   * Install Node.js dependencies with `cd assets && npm install && cd ..`
   * Start Phoenix endpoint with `mix phx.server`
+  * Test Data for the table in a CSV file in the data folder to import in the database

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.